International Child Custody in Michigan and Beyond

 - Impact of Court Order for Minor Child’s Attendance at Boarding School

 Contact an International Child Custody Attorney

-To learn more about international family law matters, contact our office to schedule an initial consultation.
+To learn more about international family law matters, contact our office to schedule a free initial consultation.
 Based in the Detroit area (Farmington Hills), we serve clients in Michigan and across the globe.